maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

 and `'`.
 This is useful for printing values from variables to the html-code.

 `qparam` holds the query-parameters parsed from GET- or POST-parameters or received from other components.
-The type of qparam is `cxxtools::query_params`.
+The type of qparam is `tnt::query_params`.
 Normally you use a `<%args>`-block to specify the parameters, but there are special cases, where it is useful to access these directly.